lalitchoudhry/goee-meme/README.md

-# Everything Else vs. Cancer Website
+# The Goddess of Everything Else